 The Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
 There is also a 15-member House of Ariki (Chiefs), established in 1966, composed of six Ariki from Rarotonga and nine from the outer islands.
 The Ariki advise the Government on land use and customary issues.
 There is full adult suffrage and registration is compulsory, although voting is not.
 The Head of Government is the Prime Minister, currently Henry Puna.

 Elections were last held in July 2014.
 The Cook Islands Party (CIP) won a majority, securing 13 of the 24 seats.
-The Democratic Party (DP) won eight seats and the One Cook Islands Movement won two, with one tied seat scheduled for a by-election.
+The Democratic Party (DP) won eight seats and the One Cook Islands Movement won two.
+CIP went on to win the Vaipae-Tautu by-election on 31 March 2015, consolidating their position in power.

 The Australian High Commissioner to New Zealand is accredited to the Cook Islands.

-Australia's relationship with the Cook Islands is based mainly on shared membership of regional organisations, a modest aid program, and the Cook Islands' participation in the Pacific Patrol Boat Program.
+Australia's relationship with the Cook Islands is based mainly on shared membership of regional organisations, development cooperation, people to people links, and the Cook Islands' participation in the Pacific Patrol Boat Program.

 In 1989, Australia gifted a patrol boat, the CIPPB Te Kukupa, to the Cook Islands.
 Te Kukupa assists the Cook Islands Police Maritime Division with surveillance in the Cook Island’s large Exclusive Economic Zone (EEZ).
-In 2006, Australia completed a Life Extension Program refit of Te Kukupa.
+Australia completed a second refurbishment of the Te Kukupa in April 2015.
 Through the Defence Cooperation Program, Australia provides in-country and Australia-based training in technical and professional skills, operational planning support, funding support for patrolling and ongoing maintenance.
 As well as maritime surveillance, Te Kukupa is also able to provide a search and rescue capability.

 People to people links